 © YAYOI KUSAMA, courtesy: Ota Fine Arts, Victoria Miro & David Zwirner

 At the heart of Hella Jongerius’s artistic practice is the connection between industry and craft, as well as traditional knowledge and technology.
-In spring 2021, the Gropius Bau will present a solo exhibition devoted to the artist and designer that will continue to develop over the course of time.
+The Gropius Bau presented a solo exhibition devoted to the artist and designer that continued to develop over the course of time.

 Hella Jongerius, Woven Cosmos, Exhibition view, Woven Windows and Frog Table, 2021